A Murray-von Neumann type classification of $C^*$-algebras: -semi-finiteness and three types of -algebras

 \begin{cor} Let $A$ be of type $\ta$ (respectively, of type $\tb$, of type $\tc$ or $C^*$-semi-finite).

 \smnoind (a) If $B$ is a hereditary $C^*$-subalgebra of $A$, then $B$ is of type $\ta$ (respectively, of type $\tb$, of type $\tc$ or $C^*$-semi-finite).

-\smnoind (b) If $A$ is a hereditary $C^*$-subalgebra of $B$, the closed ideal $I\subseteq B$ generated by $A$ is of type $\ta$ (respectively, of type $\tb$, of type $\tc$ or $C^*$-semi-finite). \end{cor} \begin{prf} (a) As the closed ideal $J$ generated by $B$ is strongly Morita equivalent to $B$, this result follows directly from Theorem \ref{thm:morita-types}(a) and Corollary \ref{cor:cp-semi-fin}(b).
+\smnoind (b) If $A$ is a hereditary $C^*$-subalgebra of $A_0$ that generates an essential ideal $I\subseteq A_0$, then $A_0$ is of type $\ta$ (respectively, of type $\tb$, of type $\tc$ or $C^*$-semi-finite). \end{cor} \begin{prf} (a) As any hereditary $C^*$-subalgebra of $B$ is a hereditary $C^*$-subalgebra of $A$, this result follows directly from the definitions, Theorem \ref{thm:morita-types}(b) and Corollary \ref{cor:cp-semi-fin}(c).